 Are you tired of adjusting your room temperature over and over again?
 Well, you’re not the only one.
 Many people feel that the current HVAC systems are outdated and need improvement.
 Luckily for them, they can reap many benefits by using IoT in their HVAC.
 Here are 7 advantages of integrating IoT in HVAC systems:

 Smart HVAC systems run with greater efficiency than other HVAC units.
-These new HVAC systems use sensors to measure humidity, temperature and airflow in a building.
+These new HVAC systems use sensors to measure humidity, temperature, and airflow in a building.
 However, that’s not all.
-Some intelligent HVAC systems also take in factors like weather forecast, utility rates and room occupancy to cut down on energy use.
+Some intelligent HVAC systems also consider weather forecasts, utility rates, and room occupancy to cut down energy use.